The BEST Sugar Cookies | with Royal Icing

 How to Make Sugar Cookies with Royal Icing

-My recipe for royal icing is in the printable recipe below, but for more tips & tricks, and an awesome how-to video, click here for the full royal icing recipe!
+You don’t have to frost your sugar cookies.
+But if you want to, my recipe for royal icing is in the printable recipe below.
+For more tips & tricks and an awesome how-to video, click here for the full royal icing recipe!

 Sugar Cookies